What is a Neighbourhood Plan and should your parish have one?

 In a parished area such as Sedgemoor, a neighbourhood plan must be led by the Town or Parish Council.
 Following the gathering of evidence, consultation with the local community and drafting of the plan, it needs to be checked for legal conformity by an independent inspector.
 It is then voted on in a referendum in the area which it covers, and must gain a majority of the votes in order to be adopted as planning policy by the District Council.

 Neighbourhood plans give more local control over development and can provide a focus for achieving community aspirations.
 However they are also likely to be costly in time, energy and money, and depending on local circumstances, there may be easier ways to achieve priorities.
 Sedgemoor District Council has been working with several communities to help them decide if a neighbourhood plan is the right way forward, and has produced the guide Planning for Local Communities [1Mb].
-Two other types of community plan which may be more appropriate for particular parishes are Village Design Statements and Parish Plans - please follow the links for more information on these, or read the briefing note available to download at the bottom of the page for a general explanation of different types of community plan.
+Two other types of community plan which may be more appropriate for particular parishes are Village Design Statements and Parish Plans - please read the briefing note available to download at the bottom of the page for a general explanation of different types of community plan.

 The following links should also be helpful as pointers towards further resources available on the Internet.